 We love the mountains in any season.
-For Conscious Connection, being in nature feeds the creative soul, reduces stress, and increases our overall wellbeing.
-But September in Vermont is a particularly magical time of year.
+Being in nature feeds the creative soul, reduces stress, and increases our sense of well being.
+September in Vermont is a particularly magical time of year.
 With the heat of the summer fading and the fall colors quickly approaching, it’s a great time to get out and enjoy the fresh mountain air and beautiful views.
 This September we visited Stratton Mountain, a favorite ski destination of ours, for an adventurous hike to the summit and some much-needed fresh air.

 Upon entering the deli, we were greeted by warm staff members and the aroma of freshly brewed local coffee, donuts, and breakfast and lunch sandwiches.
 Our favorites were the local brew, the “Fogbuster,” and the Mighty Morin sandwich, with roast beef, cheddar, horseradish sauce, fresh tomato, arugula, and red onion.
 And take it from us – the next time you visit the Stratton Mountain Market and Deli, don’t forget to pick up a fresh cinnamon donut before hitting the trails!

 Long Trail House Accommodations

 During this Autumnal trip to Vermont, we stayed at the Long Trail House, a resort conveniently located across from the village at the base of Stratton Mountain.
 Our condo consisted of two bedrooms, two bathrooms, and a modern, well-stocked kitchen, perfect for large families or groups looking to cook and share a meal after a long day on the mountain.
 There was also a parking garage conveniently located directly below us, and before us, an impressive view of the mountain itself.